Reading time: 8 min 32s

 • an available open space where you can walk at least 10 steps in a straight line

-After you finish the number of steps you planned, stop and slowly put the weights down, all while keeping your spine in a neutral position and your core tight.
+6. After you finish the number of steps you planned, stop and slowly put the weights down, all while keeping your spine in a neutral position and a tight core.

-Although the goal of this exercise is not to complete the steps as fast as you possibly can, as the weights get heavier, it’s natural for your steps to become shorter and quicker.
+Although the goal of this exercise is not to complete the steps as fast as you possibly can, as you start lifting heavier loads, it’s natural for your steps to become shorter and quicker.
+Yet, this study suggests that, as you progress in skill, keeping a consistent stride length and boosting your stride frequency can significantly enhance peak performance and results

 To avoid injury while doing the farmer’s carry, remember to keep a straight spine throughout the entire movement and do not use heavy dumbbells if you don’t feel ready just yet.